Looking for ideas to store your bikes in the garage, so you can finally fit the car inside?

 While this mounting style does offer space savings, it is limited as the lower rack will only raise your bike a few feet off the ground.

 Billing itself as the world’s smallest bike rack, the Clug Bike Clip, which is the product of a Kickstarter campaign, is small enough to fit in the palm of your hand.

-Do keep in mind that, unlike other vertical racks, it does require that the rear wheel rest on the floor.
+Remember that, unlike other vertical racks, it does require that the rear wheel rest on the floor.

-This clip comes in five different sizes to fit road, hybrid, mountain, XL and XXL wheels.
+This clip comes in five different sizes to fit road, hybrid, mountain, XL, and XXL wheels.